-There are - strategic - risks that the new business initiative is not enough to prevent portfolio erosion, and the integration of FWU Life Austria into the FWU Group may not result in the expected cost efficiency.
+There are - strategic - risks that the new business initiative is not enough to prevent portfolio erosion, and the separation of FWU Life Austria from the FWU Group may result in excessive expenses.

 These are strategic risks that are monitored by means of the usual key figures on portfolio size and administrative costs as part of internal reporting.
 The internal reporting system is defined by internal, written guidelines, rules of procedure and work instructions and, depending on the report, provides decision-makers with information on a daily, weekly, monthly, quarterly or annual basis.
 To ensure the effectiveness of the reporting system, the actual performance of reporting duties is subject to various monitoring procedures, such as internal and external audits.